 More pictures of Nandi Hills!

-Forgive me for this, but I just had to share the rest.
-There were so many of them!
-Not that they were good enough to post and neither are any of us professional photographers.
-But they’re worth being on this travel guide to Nandi hills :)
+Forgive me for this, but I just had to share the rest of the pictures – there were so many of them!
+Not that they were great clicks, but they had to be on this Nandi Hills travel guide :)

-We prefer taking a car, most prefer bikes – it sounds cooler.
-But there are the few cool ones who even wish to cycle or trek Nandi Hills!
+We prefer taking a car, most prefer motorcycles.
+But there are the cool ones who even wish to cycle or trek Nandi Hills!
 It’s all about how you go.
-If you have a cool experience to talk about, talk about it below.
+If you have a cool experience to talk about, comment below.

 Other articles you might like: